Gameonlp/OreDepos/README.md

-# OreDepos
+# Ore Deposits
-A simple Minecraft mod that adds ore deposits and miners like in Factorio
+A simple Minecraft mod that adds ore deposits and miners like in [Factorio](https://www.factorio.com/)